Hosting International Visitors

 The Export Compliance office assists with required export attestations on visas, helps to ensure that licenses are either not required or are obtained for the proposed visit/visitor, and can help provide guidance on U.S. export-related regulations.

-In collaboration with Science and Security in the Office of Research, the Export Compliance Office will review all recipients of a J-1, H-1B, H-1B1, or O-1 visa using the Export Compliance and Science and Security Visa Review Request Form.
+In collaboration with the Science and Security Office in UNC Research, the Export Compliance Office will review all recipients of a J-1, H-1B, or O-1 visa using the Export Compliance and Science and Security Visa Review Request Form.
 Review and approval from both the Export Compliance Office and Science and Security is required before UNC Global International Student and Scholar Services (ISSS) may process your visa.
 The Export Compliance Review Process is summarized below:

 - The beneficiary’s current affiliation does not present any RPS alerts.